tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 *What it is.*
 After researching the dashboard code, the CSV utility, the permissions model, and running several export runs against large datasets, the conversation gets long.
 The harness compacts the context.
-In Claude Code, this means clearing older tool outputs first, then summarizing the conversation if needed.[^compact-docs] You can also run `/compact` manually with an optional focus like `/compact focus on the permissions changes`.
+In Claude Code, this means summarizing the older parts of the conversation into a shorter form.[^compact-docs] You can also run `/compact` manually with an optional focus like `/compact focus on the permissions changes`.
-To control what is preserved, you add a "Compact Instructions" section to CLAUDE.md.
-The summarization itself is a separate, batched, blocking step.
-The agent stops the rest of its work to summarize.
+Compaction is slow.
+The model has to autoregressively decode thousands of tokens of summary before the new context is ready, and a single-stream model cannot do anything else in the meantime.
 Detailed instructions from early in the conversation may be lost - you are advised to put persistent rules in CLAUDE.md so that they survive compaction.

 *What it should be.*
+The interaction model continuously decides what to forget.
-Compaction is not a separate, batched step.
+There is no separate, batched compaction step.
-The active channels carry the relevant state forward.
-Older parts of the conversation can be dropped because nothing important is only there - it is also in the planning channel, the running code state, or the user-facing channel.
-There is no need for a "Compact Instructions" section because there is no monolithic summarization step that needs to be instructed.
+The dashboard component that was read fifty turns ago can be dropped because the running button code embodies what was learned from it, the column decision still lives on the planning channel, and the permissions quirk is captured on the memory channel.
-The agent does not stop to compact.
+The model does not stop to compact.
 It is already maintaining the state it needs.

 [^compact-docs]: From the Claude Code [docs](https://code.claude.com/docs/en/how-claude-code-works) on how the context window is managed.